 A. Scott’s Run flows into what body of water at Scott’s Run Nature Preserve?

 B. Which park was the site of the only major Civil War battle that took place in Fairfax County?

-C. Which of these historic structures is celebrating its 40th year on the National Register of Historic Places this year?
+C. Which of these historic structures celebrates its 45th year on the National Register of Historic Places in 2022?

 D. What county pathway can you travel by bike or foot through varied terrain for more than 40 miles from the Potomac River to the Occoquan River?